The Art of Personal Chaos: Original shows

+The Mayhem Ball

 On March 26, 2025, Gaga announced the Mayhem Ball concert tour through her social media accounts, unveiling an initial run of thirty-two dates in North American and European cities.
-Due to an overwhelming commercial response, additional concerts in both continents were announced throughout the next week, which included extra dates in New York City, Paradise, Nevada, London and Paris, among others.
-Following these announcements, Hits and Rolling Stone identified the previously revealed outdoor promotional concerts as part of the tour, though Live Nation, the official promoter, and Billboard list them separately under distinct titles, indicating they are not part of the Mayhem Ball.
+Due to an overwhelming commercial response, additional concerts in both continents were announced throughout the next week, which included extra dates in New York City, Paradise, London and Paris, among others.
+Following these announcements, Hits and Rolling Stone identified the previously revealed outdoor promotional concerts as part of the tour, though Live Nation, the official promoter, and Billboard listed them separately under distinct titles, indicating they were not part of the Mayhem Ball.

-To promote the tour, Gaga launched a tarot-themed minigame that invited fans to discover their "lyrical prophecy" through cards inspired by The Art of Personal Chaos and connected to the tour's imagery and merchandise.
-On April 8, 2025, Gaga announced three dates scheduled for December at outdoor stadiums in Australia, marking her first shows in the country in 11 years.
+To promote the tour, Gaga launched a tarot-themed minigame that invited fans to discover their "lyrical prophecy" through cards inspired by the show's narrative themes and connected to the tour's imagery and merchandise.
+On April 8, 2025, Gaga announced three dates scheduled for December at outdoor stadiums in Australia, marking her first shows in the country since ArtRave: The Artpop Ball tour in 2014.
 Due to initial demand, second shows in both Melbourne and Sydney, respectively, were added to the tour's itinerary.
 On April 22, 2025, succeeding Gaga's performances at Coachella, three shows in San Francisco and four shows in Inglewood were announced.

 On June 9, 2025, Gaga announced five shows in Japan, scheduled at the Tokyo Dome and Osaka Dome for the following January.
 This announcement officially extended the tour to 2026.
 One month later, an additional show in Tokyo was announced due to overwhelming demand.
-In September 2025, Gaga announced additional dates throughout North America scheduled for 2026, including stops in new cities such as Washington, D.C., Boston, and Saint Paul, Minnesota.
+In September 2025, Gaga announced additional dates throughout North America scheduled for 2026, including stops in new cities such as Washington, D.C., Montréal, Boston, and Saint Paul.